The Reason the Son of God Appeared (Genesis 3:15, 1 John 3:8)

 and you will strike his heel.

 Right as the world falls apart, and as God explains the consequences of what's happened, we also have this note of hope.
 The traditional interpretation of this verse is that the serpent would be defeated by a future descendant of Eve.
-That descendant would crush the head of the serpent, but not before the serpent struck his heal.
-But the victory would go to the descendant of Eve, because being crushed in the head is far more serious than being stricken in the heal.
+That descendant would crush the head of the serpent, but not before the serpent struck his heel.
+But the victory would go to the descendant of Eve, because being crushed in the head is far more serious than being stricken in the heel.

 This verse has been called the "protoevangelium" which means the first announcement of the gospel.
 It is the announcement that although the serpent has succeeded in causing Adam and Eve to vandalize shalom, that the serpent would one day be defeated by a descendant of Eve.
 This is what gives us hope that the world won't always be this way.

 According to the prophets, this descendant would do far more than crush the head of the serpent.
-Isaiah spoke of a day when the Messiah would come and restore all of creation to a harmonious state like the Garden of Eden before sin.
+Isaiah spoke of a day when the Messiah would come and restore all creation to a harmonious state like the Garden of Eden before sin.
 He would reintroduce shalom to the world:

 The wolf will live with the lamb,